ThisaraShehanKavinda/to_do_list_manager/README.md

 # To-Do List Manager

 A minimal and modern To-Do List Manager built with React.
-Easily add, edit, delete, and sort tasks with a clean and responsive UI.
+Easily add, edit, delete, search, filter and sort tasks with a clean and responsive UI.

 ## Features